papachristoumarios/dnd.py/README.md

 It works by simply putting all these websites to `/etc/hosts` and redirecting them to `127.0.0.1`.

+## Authors

+ * Marios Papachristou

+We accept contributions to the project under the form of _pull requests_.

 ## Setup

 In order to setup the script use the `setup.py` file provided by the project